 Your destination is the quiet but beautiful town of Mequinenza, overlooked by a beautiful historic castle situated on the junction of the river Segre where it runs into the mighty river Ebro in the heart of the Spanish wilderness.
 The scenery in the area is breathtaking and unforgettable.
 The wildlife is amazing as is the fishing, with the river Ebro system becoming an oasis for hundreds of varieties of birds, reptiles and mammals.

 Local swimming pools.
 There are two public swimming pools and a paddling pool for smaller children if you are traveling as a family; these are seasonal from mid June until mid September.
-There is also a very good medical center with emergency facilities, but you need to have a European health insurance card (EHIC) to be entitled to free treatment, without this card or personal holiday insurance you may be asked to pay for any treatment given.
+There is also a very good medical center with emergency facilities, but you need to have a European health insurance card (EHIC) to be entitled to free treatment, although for maintaining the health is also good to maintain a healthy diet and use supplements as korean ginseng also helps, without this card or personal holiday insurance you may be asked to pay for any treatment given.
 The town of Mequinenza is built along the banks of the river Segre.
 Visit the official Mequinenza Website here